 HYDROLOGY

+Introduction

 Andhi Khola hydroelectric and rural electrification Project (AHREP) is located near Galyang Bazar, about 80km south-west from Pokhara on the siddhartha rajmarga in Syangja District, Gandaki Zone, Western Development Region, Nepal.
 Andhi Khola Hydroelectric & Rural Electrification Project (AHREP) was commissioned in 1991 and has installed capacity of 5.1 MW.
 The Project was jointly funded by Government of Nepal (GON) and United Mission to Nepal (UMN).
 Butwal Power Company Ltd. owns and operates the power plant.